Laboratory-of-Microbial-Genomics-NUCSER/Streptococcus_agalactiae_Genomics_Pipeline/Pangenome_analysis/README.md

 Install STAMP [donovan-h-parks/STAMP/releases/tag/v2.1.3](https://github.com/donovan-h-parks/STAMP/releases/tag/v2.1.3)

 Import the COG count tables into STAMP (Statistical Analysis of Metagenomic Profiles) for comparative analysis on funcational enrichment in different groups.
-## 2. Metabolic estimation and enrichment analysis
+### D. Metabolic estimation and enrichment analysis

 Here is the fully reproducible interactive metabolic completeness matrix of *S. agalactiae* ST7 Ia genomes used in this study